-The chapel is located on the main road, in the middle of the small village of Peiden.
-It was built at the beginning of the 18th century.
-After a fire in 1896, it was enlarged during the restoration.
-Keys available.
+The church is located on the main road, in the center of the small village of Peiden.
+It was built in the early 18th century.
+After a fire in 1896, it was enlarged during restoration.
+Key available.

 Now open bis ${formattedHours.closesAtString}